vriveraPeersyst/docs.xrplevm.org/pages/operators/getting-started/installing-the-node.md

 docker-compose up -d xrplevm-node
 ```

 That’s it—your node will now run v7.0.0 and continue syncing from height 547100 onward.
-Let me know if you hit any other errors!

 Do the same with v8.0.0 and future versions.